motoedie/redux-form-validate/README.md

 ## Validation Types
 Define validation schema.
 Every attribute must correspond to attribute in 'values' object provided by redux-form.

-Every attribute defined in schema is considered as required.
-If attribute isn't defined, it won't be checked.
+In case attribute isn't required, it's value can be undefined or empty string.

 ## Usage
 ### Define Schema